yoesk8/project-4-fitnessblog/README.md

 * The application uses Django pre written authentication to handle user signup and login functionality.

-### Create new articles
+## Create new articles

-The core feature of TrueFit is the ability to create unique posts for each user.
+The core feature of TrueFit is the ability to create unique posts for each user, even using HTML if the user wanted to for more flexibility on how his article is displayed.
 Full CRUD (create, read, update, delete) functionality is implemented for blog posts.
 This means although a visiting user can only read the already posted articles, signed up users can add, delete and edit their own posts while also being able to comment and like other people's posts.

 * New blog posts (articles) are added by completing a form, which is located on the main navbar but only for logged in users.